terra-nanotech/tn-nt-auth-templates/README.md

 ## Important Information<a name="important-information"></a>

-> **Warning**
+> \[!IMPORTANT\]
 >
+> **This template override needs Alliance Auth v4!**
+>
+> Please make sure to update your Alliance Auth instance before
+> you install this version, otherwise an update to Alliance Auth will
+> be pulled in unsupervised.
+>
+> **This template override is not compatible with Alliance Auth v3.x!**
+>
+> For versions compatible with Alliance Auth v3.x, see the [Releases](https://github.com/terra-nanotech/tn-nt-auth-templates/releases) before v3.0.0.

+> \[!WARNING\]
+>
 > These template overrides are specially tailored for the corporation Terra Nanotech.
 > They override templates of apps we use, so it looks like we want it to.
 This
-> might entail changes to templates that also change the behaviour in a way we like it
+> might entail changes to templates that also change the behavior in a way we like it
 > to be changed.
 >
 > If you install these template overrides, you need to be aware that there will be